alexzakarov/hexa-neural-net/README.md

 # hexa-neural-net

-base architecture of this application is made by [ivanbarayev](https://github.com/IvanBarayev)
+Base architecture of this application is made by [ivanbarayev](https://github.com/IvanBarayev)